 PayNow Corporate vs PayNow: What Operators Miss About Singapore's Rail

-PayNow P2P and PayNow Corporate are two distinct products.
-PayNow Corporate supports API-initiated pulls, push payments by UEN, and real-time reconciliation — making it the right infrastructure for platform collections and B2B invoice settlement in Singapore.
+PayNow Corporate vs PayNow P2P: API-initiated pulls, push-by-UEN, real-time reconciliation — the rail for platform collections and B2B in Singapore.

-PayNow Corporate (UEN-based, API-initiated) is distinct from PayNow P2P — DBS/OCBC/UOB APIs provide real-time reconciliation webhooks and near-zero MDR, making it the right rail for B2B invoices and high-value Singapore platform collections vs card acceptance.
+PayNow Corporate (UEN-based, API-initiated) differs from P2P: bank corporate channels (DBS RAPID/IDEAL, OCBC Velocity/OneCollect, UOB Infinity/API) give real-time reconciliation and flat rail cost — the right rail for B2B invoices and high-value Singapore collections vs card.

 Most operators building payment flows for Singapore understand PayNow at a surface level: it's Singapore's real-time bank transfer system, linked to phone numbers, fast, and widely used for P2P.
 What many operators miss is that there are two distinct PayNow products with fundamentally different capabilities, and the one relevant for business payment flows — PayNow Corporate — supports API-initiated payment requests, structured reconciliation data, and integration with FAST and GIRO rails in ways that PayNow P2P does not.